Medvedev loses to Bautista Agut in Mallorca quarterfinals - WHIZ News

 Medvedev, who will not play at Wimbledon because of the ban on Russians over the war in Ukraine, needed to come from behind to get past Aslan Karatsev in the round of 16 on Wednesday.

-Medvedev had only one break opportunity against the 20th-ranked Bautista Agut, who had advanced without having to play in the last 16 because Nick Kyrgios withdrew with an abdominal injury.
+Medvedev, the defending champion in Mallorca, had only one break opportunity against the 20th-ranked Bautista Agut, who had advanced without having to play in the last 16 because Nick Kyrgios withdrew with an abdominal injury.
+It was the fourth win against a No. 1 player for the Spaniard, with his three previous victories coming against Novak Djokovic.

+“I had to play very good to beat Daniil,” Bautista Agut said.
+“He’s the No. 1, the last champion here in Mallorca.
+He just beat me a few days ago.
+I played a really complete match.”

+Medvedev had beaten Bautista Agut in two sets in the quarterfinals in Germany last week.

 Second-seeded Stefanos Tsitsipas had cruised into the quarterfinals but needed three sets against American Marcos Giron to make it to the last four on Thursday.
 His 7-6 (5), 4-6, 6-3 victory came in more than 2½ hours.